-Perth Arena is a destination that brings an extra dimension to the events it hosts—a place to eat, drink and enjoy.
+RAC Arena is a destination that brings an extra dimension to the events it hosts—a place to eat, drink and enjoy.
 Its continuing popularity and economic success have depended on thoughtful design for players, performers, spectators and function guests alike.

-“The auditorium is strangely intimate for such a big space. it becomes expectant, and with the roof open, like the hull of a great ship awaiting cargo from the sky…”
+“The auditorium is strangely intimate for such a big space.
+It becomes expectant, and with the roof open, like the hull of a great ship awaiting cargo from the sky…”

-One of our inspirations for the Arena’s form was the 1829 Round House in Fremantle, Western Australia’s oldest building.
+One of our inspirations for RAC Arena’s form was the 1829 Round House in Fremantle, Western Australia’s oldest building.
 The 12-sided Round House reminded us of Renaissance visions for the Ideal City, a crystalline reality of mathematical proportions and divine harmony.
 We brought these ideas together using elements of the Eternity Puzzle, which has 209 irregular-shaped pieces that fit into a 12-sided board.
 (When the puzzle was released in 1999, marketers considered it practically impossible and offered £1 million to anyone who could solve it within four years.
 Two Cambridge mathematicians cracked it after 15 months.)

 We arranged a selection of puzzle pieces to create the Arena’s jaunty, angular form and façade character.
 One of the pieces is shaped like a horse’s head; so is the Arena’s blue front entrance.
 For us, it also represents Perth’s Trojan horse—an object of desire, dragged into great triumph and allowed to bring its rampage of entertainment with it.